sst/sst/examples/flutter-app/README.md

 $ yarn create sst --template=examples/flutter-app
 # Or with PNPM
 $ pnpm create sst --template=examples/flutter-app
-# Or with PNPM
-$ pnpm create sst --template=examples/flutter-app
 ```

 Set the deployed API endpoint in Flutter.
 Create a `.env` file inside `frontend\` with the following content: